FeelCoolOne/similarity_recommend/readme.md

 #### step 3
     run ./rec_content_based.py to get recommend data result and write into redis

-#### Bug list:
+#### to be improved[list]:
-- slow rate for every record.
+- slow rate for record because of comparison with all records.
-- the matrix is too heavy.
-- split local file data.dat according to model.
+- calculation of records can be changed to others.